What Are the Causes of Car Accidents in Ohio? | Colombo Law Home > Ohio Blogs > What Are the Most Common Causes of Car Accidents?

 At Colombo Law, we are here to hold careless drivers accountable.
 Our attorneys have extensive experience handling a wide variety of vehicle accident claims, achieving significant verdicts and settlements on behalf of our clients.

-Please call Colombo Law at (614) 362-7000 today for a free consultation.
-Our car accident lawyers serve clients in and around Columbus and other areas of Ohio.
+Please call Colombo Law at (614) 362-7000 in Columbus, or (513) 599-8841 in Cincinnati today for a FREE consultation.
+Our car accident lawyers serve clients in Columbus, Cincinnati, and other areas of Ohio.